 What happens if you are unhappy with how we dealt with you?

 We aim to provide a courteous and efficient service in all respects.
 If, however, you have any queries or concerns about our work, please raise them in the first instance with the officer you were dealing with.
 If you feel that they are not able to resolve the problem then you should contact the Director of Investigations.
 If that does not resolve the problem to your satisfaction then please put your concerns in writing and a formal complaints process may be undertaken.

-For more information on how to raise concerns about our conduct, please see the Commission’s website at www.lsc.qld.gov.au under Complaints in the top toolbar.
+For more information on how to raise concerns about our conduct, please see Complaints.

 What can I do if I am not happy about the Commissioner’s decision?

 If you think a decision made by the Commissioner to close a complaint is wrong, please raise your concerns in the first instance with the officer you were dealing with.
-If you feel that they are not able to satisfy your concerns you can request that the Commissioner reconsider the decision.
+If you feel that they are not able to satisfy your concerns, you can request a reconsideration of the Commissioner’s decision.
 Please make your request within 28 days of receiving the original decision (or ask for an extension if you need more time).

-Whilst the Act does not contain express provisions allowing an “appeal” from the Commissioner’s decisions, he may exercise his discretion to reconsider the matter.
+Whilst the Act does not contain express provisions allowing an “appeal” from the Commissioner’s decisions, she may exercise her discretion to reconsider the matter.

 A request to reconsider a decision must be in writing and address the following: